golevelup/nestjs/packages/hasura/README.md

 # @golevelup/nestjs-hasura

+Leverage NestJS to make incorporating business logic and event processing easier with Hasura. 🚀

 <p align="center">
 <a href="https://www.npmjs.com/package/@golevelup/nestjs-hasura"><img src="https://img.shields.io/npm/v/@golevelup/nestjs-hasura.svg?style=flat" alt="version" /></a>
 <a href="https://www.npmjs.com/package/@golevelup/nestjs-hasura"><img alt="downloads" src="https://img.shields.io/npm/dt/@golevelup/nestjs-hasura.svg?style=flat"></a>
 <img alt="license" src="https://img.shields.io/npm/l/@golevelup/nestjs-hasura.svg">
 </p>

-## Motivation

-Leverage NestJS to make incorporating business logic and event processing easier with Hasura. 🚀

 ## Features

-- ✅ 🎉 Exposes an API endpoint from your NestJS application at to be used for event processing from Hasura.
+- 🎉 Exposes an API endpoint from your NestJS application at to be used for event processing from Hasura.
 Defaults to `/hasura/events/` but can be easily configured

-- ✅ 🔒 Automatically validates that the event payload was actually sent from Hasura using configurable secrets
+- 🔒 Automatically validates that the event payload was actually sent from Hasura using configurable secrets

-- ✅ 🕵️ Discovers providers from your application decorated with `HasuraEventHandler` and routes incoming events to them
+- 🕵️ Discovers providers from your application decorated with `HasuraEventHandler` and routes incoming events to them

-- ✅ 🧭 Leverage the table and schema name of the event to route to the appropriate handler
+- 🧭 Leverage the table and schema name of the event to route to the appropriate handler

 ## Usage